 In this area of study students develop their understanding of the need for change.
+Managers regularly review and evaluate business performance through use of key performance indicators and use the results to make decisions affecting the future of a business.
+Managers can take both a proactive and reactive approach to change.
 Students investigate the ways a business can search for new business opportunities as a source of future business growth and consider current forces for change on a business.
+They apply Lewin's Force Field Analysis theory to contemporary case studies from the past four years and consider approaches to strategic management using Porter's Generic Strategies.